-Walking with sciatica is sometimes difficult or painful, or just not possible.
+Walking with sciatica is good.
+It can be difficult or painful, or just not possible.

-Just walking will not be enough to heal sciatica, but it is a big step towards healing, both literally and metaphorically.
+Just walking will not be enough to heal sciatica, but it really helps & is a big step towards healing, both literally and metaphorically.

 If sciatic pain allows it, walking is one of the best things to do while waiting for things to get back to normal.